gerardbyrne/katacoda-scenarios/html/intro.md

 The list below shows the related scenarios that culminate in the final form:

-1. creating a basic Hypertext Markup Language document with a form within it
+1. creating a basic Hypertext Markup Language document with a form within it.
 2. adding input boxes to the form.
 3. adding an input control of type select to the form.
 4. adding an input control of type range to the form.